-To begin to answer this question, you must first find out how much insulation you already have and then determine how much more would be cost-effective.
+To know if you need more insulation, you must first find out how much insulation you already have and then determine how much more would be cost-effective.
 Your home may have one or more of several different insulation materials.
-Fiberglass insulation is usually very light-weight, yellow, pink, or white in color, and can be found in loose-fill and blanket (either batt or roll) forms.
+Fiberglass insulation is usually very light-weight, yellow, pink, or white in color, and can be found in loose-fill and blanket (either ecobatt or roll) forms.
 Rock wool loose-fill is usually more dense than fiber glass and is most commonly gray with black specks, but can also be near-white.
 Loose-fill cellulose insulation is commonly manufactured from recycled newsprint, cardboard, or other forms of waste paper.
 Most cellulose is in the form of small flat pieces rather than fibers.

 First, check the attic; then check walls and floors adjacent to an unheated space like a garage or basement.
 In these places, the structural frame elements (the ceiling joists or wall framing boards) are often exposed, making it easy to examine the insulation (if any) and to measure the depth or thickness of the insulation.